 If you do not want to change a property, you need to provide that property with the current value.

-Example request for changing the name of the worker:
+Example request for changing the name of the Worker:

-curl --location --cert dss10_admin1.p12 --cert-type p12 --pass foo123 --request PUT 'https://localhost:8443/signserver/rest/v1/workers/2' \
+curl --location --cert dss10_admin1.p12 --cert-type p12 --pass foo123 --request PUT 'https://localhost:8443/signserver/rest/v1/workers/{id}' \

 --header 'X-Keyfactor-Requested-With: X' \